geekay2015/explode-json-data/README.md

 # Explode the nested dictionaries(JSON Objects)

+## Goals & Objective
+1. implent a dictionary flattening function
+2. Test it on general and edge test case
+3. Add exception handling to faile it gracefully

 ## Use Case:-
 How much wood would a woodchuck chuck if a woodchuck could chuck wood?